Skip to main content

 Massena, New York · FDIC Cert #30429

-Massena Savings&Loan is an FDIC-insured bank (Certificate #30429) with $187M in total assets and $137M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Massena Savings&Loan, an FDIC-insured bank (Certificate #30429) with $187M in total assets and $137M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Massena, New York, the bank maintains a Tier 1 capital ratio of 22.21% (Well-Capitalized) and a nonperforming loan ratio of 1.36%.
-BankHealthData assigns a composite Health Grade of C (64/100).
+BankHealthData assigns a composite Health Grade of C (64/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Massena Savings&Loan (FDIC cert 30429) is a community bank — $187M in total assets, $137M in deposits, serving the Massena, New York area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.